Skip to main content

 Hi Megan,

-Technically, sure, there is such a thing as eating too much dietary fat.
+Technically, there is such a thing as eating too much dietary fat.
 Once I drank too much full-fat coconut milk in one sitting, and my digestion paid the price.
 But I suspect you don’t have to worry about this, for a few reasons.
-Unless you’re dumping a literal half-bottle of our Whole30-compatible ranch over every plate, you’re doing just fine.

 Trust your body’s signals

-First, it’s a lot harder to over-eat nutrient-dense whole foods like eggs, avocado and olives than high-fat processed foods like potato chips or French fries.
-It’s even harder to over-eat if you’re sitting down at the table, chewing slowly and allowing those satiety signals to catch up to your brain.
+First, it’s a lot harder to overeat nutrient-dense whole foods like eggs, avocadoes, and olives than high-fat ultra-processed foods like potato chips or French fries.
+It’s even harder to overeat if you’re sitting down at the table, chewing slowly, and allowing those satiety signals to catch up to your brain.
 (Compared to wolfing down your drive-through meal in the car between errands.)

-Second, the Whole30 helps restore your body’s natural satiety signals, so after a few weeks on the program, you can actually hear (and trust) when your body says, “I’m hungry” and stop eating when you’re full.
-That’s a lot harder to do with salty + fatty + sweet foods—what I called “food with no brakes” in my first book.
+Second, the Whole30 helps restore your body’s natural satiety signals, so after a few weeks on the program, you can actually hear (and trust) when your body says, “I’m hungry,” and stop eating when you’re full.
+That’s a lot harder to do with salty + fatty + sweet foods—what I called “food with no brakes” in my earlier book.

 Don’t fear dietary fat

 Honestly, it’s much more common that people under-eat fat on the Whole30.
-After years of “fat is bad” messaging coming from health experts and the media, you may still be afraid of dietary fat coming.
-So many people coming to the Whole30 are conditioned to shop for low-fat everything and use the least amount of cooking oil possible (or those zero-calorie cooking sprays).
-Because of this, I often see people not eating enough fat (and therefore not enough energy or total calories) during their first Whole30.
+After decades of “fat is bad” messaging from health experts and the media, you may still be afraid of adding fat to your meals and snacks.
+So many people coming to the Whole30 are conditioned to shop for low-fat everything, and use the tiniest amount of cooking oil.
+Because of this, I often see people not eating enough fat (and therefore not enough energy or total calories) during their Whole30.

 On the Whole30, dietary fat is an important part of our meal template.
-It will keep you satiated and energized between meals, aids in the process of fat adaption (where your body is effectively running on fat as fuel), and helps you preserve muscle mass on the Plant-Based Whole30.
-In addition, as Chris Traeger so aptly put it in Parks and Recreation, “Things with fat in them taste way better than things with no fat.”
+Fat keeps you satiated and energized between meals, aids in the process of fat adaptation (where your body is effectively running on fat as fuel), and helps you preserve muscle mass on the Plant-Based Whole30.
+In addition, as Chris Traeger so aptly says in Parks and Recreation, “Things with fat in them taste way better than things with no fat.”
 Your Whole30 meals should be exciting, flavorful, and satisfying—and fat plays a big role in that.

 Added fat on the Whole30

 While eating fat as part of a balanced Whole30 meal, you can generally assume that things even out in the wash.
-As a result of your protein, cooking method, and/or choice of sauce, one of your meals may be higher fat while the next is naturally lower.
-Plus, some of the cooking fat you use stays in the pan, and if you’re cooking a few servings of meat in one tablespoon of fat (about a thumb-sized portion), you’re certainly not consuming all of it in one serving.
+As a result of your protein, cooking method, and/or choice of sauce, one of your meals may be higher in fat while the next is naturally lower.
+Plus, some of the cooking fat you use stays in the pan, and if you’re cooking a few servings of meat in 1-2 tablespoons of fat (about 1-2 thumb-sized portions), you’re certainly not consuming all of it in one serving.

 In addition, our recommendations for snacks and mini-meals are to include at least two of the three macronutrients: protein, fat, and carbs.
-That reduces the chance that you’ll mindlessly snack on that giant jar of almonds you bought at Costco, and thoughtfully put together a snack that includes almonds plus deli turkey plus an apple.
-This helps you ensure a variety of micronutrients and a healthy balance of macros, too.
+That reduces the chance that you’ll mindlessly snack on that giant jar of almonds you bought at Costco, and thoughtfully put together a snack that includes almond butter plus deli turkey plus an apple.
+This helps to ensure a variety of micronutrients and a healthy balance of macros.

 Best in health,